Degrasse State Forest

-This property features a canoe launch located on the South Branch of the Grasse River, as well as over 3.7 miles of frontage along the river.
+This property features a canoe launch located on the South Branch of the Grass River, as well as over 3.7 miles of frontage along the river.

-The northeastern portion of this state forest is located adjacent to the Grasse River Wild Forest, part of the Adirondack Forest Preserve.
-More information about the Grasse River Wild Forest can be found by contacting the Potsdam DEC Office.
+The northeastern portion of this state forest is located adjacent to the Grass River Wild Forest, part of the Adirondack Forest Preserve.
+More information about the Grass River Wild Forest can be found by contacting the Potsdam DEC Office.